Trilogy asks customers to ‘Rise Up’ this month to support local animal shelter

 “To be able to pair up with a non-profit that is fighting childhood poverty daily, is an extremely rewarding program to be associated with,” said Trilogy Wellness Marketing and Sales Director, Jaime Elwood.
 “We have a very compassionate and warm base of patients and guests.
 They are always on board to help in any way they can.”

 Trilogy partnered with the organization back in late November.
-This charity drive has allowed Trilogy to bring in over $2,000 for the Baltimore Hunger Project.
+This charity drive for the Baltimore community has allowed Trilogy to bring in over $2,000 for the Baltimore Hunger Project.
 The organization’s goal is to eliminate weekend childhood hunger by what’s known as the “hunger gap.”
 That is when children go hungry from Friday afternoon until Monday morning.

 According to the Maryland Hunger Solutions, nearly 94% of Baltimore City students (71,581 children) and 66% of Baltimore County students (73,677 children) are considered food insecure and participate in the free and reduced-price meals program (FARMS).
 Leaders with the Baltimore Hunger Project, says this equates to more than 145,000 students in our region who may struggle with hunger when school is not in session.